HDFGroup/hdf-rest-api/Authorization.rst

 per the object's ACL list.
 If not authorized a http status 403 - Forbidden will be returned.

-User ids and passwords
+User IDs and passwords
 ----------------------

-User ids and passwords are maintained in an HDF5 file referenced in the server config:
+User IDs and passwords are maintained in a plaintext file:
-'password_file'.
-The admin tool (See :doc:`AdminTools`) script: update_pwd.py can be used to create new users and update passwords.
+``admin/config/passwd.txt``.